SB-246

 Plain Language

-Covered entities may not replace a healthcare provider's role in the utilization review determination process with AI.
+Covered entities may not substitute AI for a healthcare provider in the utilization review determination process.
 Every adverse determination must be signed by a licensed physician who personally reviewed the medical record and bears responsibility for the clinical judgment.
-Before making any adverse determination on a medical necessity claim or a prior authorization claim, the entity must require independent judgment from human utilization review personnel — AI may inform but not drive the adverse decision.
-Entities must also comply with applicable HHS regulations and guidance on AI use.
-This effectively requires a human-in-the-loop for all adverse determinations, with a licensed physician sign-off requirement on top.
+Additionally, before any adverse determination on a medical necessity claim or a prior authorization request, independent human judgment from utilization review personnel is required.
+This effectively imposes a two-layer human oversight requirement: (1) a general prohibition on AI replacing the healthcare provider role, and (2) a specific requirement for independent human review before any adverse determination on medical necessity or prior authorization claims.

 Statutory Text